-Becton Dickinson and Company's (BDX) CEO Tom Polen on Q2 2020 Results - Earnings Call Transcript

 Tom Polen

-Again, that’s just based on assumptions that COVID-19 will abate, over that period of time and then hospitals, may recognize that the need for this additional building of ICU beds may not need to continue at the same pace.
-But that were to change, of course, the situation would change.
+Again, that’s just based on assumptions that COVID-19 will abate over that period of time and then hospitals may recognize that the need for this additional building of ICU beds may not need to continue at the same pace, but if that were to change, of course, the situation would change.

 Kristen Stewart

 Got you.
 And then I guess what can you tell us a little bit about what you are seeing in terms of early days now just across the country here in the United States?
-You guys are in a unique spot just with all your touch points at hospitals.
-Just from a recovery perspective, are you seeing signs that in some places things are starting to get a little better?
-Just in terms of surgeries and what you’re seeing maybe within the Interventional business or just in terms of hospital starting to pop back up, are you starting to get a little bit more optimistic or, are things, I’m sure things are very regionalized anything you can kind of add there that’d be helpful.
+You guys are in a unique spot just with all your touch points at hospitals, just from a recovery perspective.
+Are you seeing signs that in some places that things are starting to get a little better, just in terms of surgeries, and what you’re seeing maybe within the Interventional business or just in terms of hospital census [ph] starting to pop back up, are you starting to get a little bit more optimistic, or are things -- I’m sure things are very regionalized and anything you can kind of add there that’d be helpful.

 Tom Polen